ChrstphrHll/npc_gen/students/Valia Esyae.md

   int: 12
   str: 13
   wis: 11
-track: Assault
-trait: I get bitter if I'm not the center of attention.
-trait1: Captivating
-trait2: Unsentimental
 year: 4
+guild: Alderden
+partyID: 21
 ---
 # Valia Esyae
 ---
 ### Description
 - 4th year Elf Monk in Alderden
-- straight auburn hair that's parted to the left, Green eyes, and Tan skin
+- straight auburn hair that's parted to the left, Gray eyes, and Tan skin
 - Is Captivating and Unsentimental, and has Lead by example as their ideal

 ### Organizations